Türksat 6A

-Türksat 6A is a Turkish communications satellite under construction, which will be developed and produced indigenously to be operated by Türksat A.Ş.
-This satellite will be Turkey's first fully domestically produced communications satellite, and is expected to be launched in early 2023.
-Recommendation: to 010°w, maritimen lines.
+Türksat 6A is Turkey's first fully domestically produced communications satellite, successfully launched on July 8, 2024.

 History

 According to an agreement signed on 15 December 2014, the satellite will be developed and manufactured indigenously by specialists under the leadership of TÜBİTAK Space Technologies Research Institute (TÜBİTAK Uzay) in cooperation with Turkish Aerospace Industries (TAI), ASELSAN and CTech Bilişim Teknolojileri A.Ş.
 TAI will be in charge of design and production of the satellite structure and the subsystems such as spacecraft thermal control, chemical propulsion, harness and mechanical ground equipment needed to support the mission.
 TAI and TÜBİTAK Uzay will cooperate for the development of the software for satellite on-board data handling as well as for satellite command and control.
 They will perform the assembly, integration and test activities together at the TAI's Satellite Assembly Integration and Test Facility (Uydu Montaj Entegrasyon ve Test) (UMET) in Akıncı, Ankara.
 Türksat 6A will also have X-band satellite communication capability for use by the Turkish Armed Forces.